Shark in the Park

 To create moving pictures using simple levers.

-We will be using the words hinge, lever, pivot, move, fix, pop-up, strengthen, fold, tear, curl, cut.
+We used the words hinge, lever, pivot, move, fix, pop-up, strengthen, fold, tear, curl, cut.

-We will be collaborating with others in order to use our voices in different ways and play rhythms on Indian dhol drums.
-We will use the words: rhythm, play, listen, song, repeat, tune.
+We collaborated with others in order to use our voices in different ways and played rhythms on Indian dhol drums.
+We used the words: rhythm, play, listen, song, repeat, tune.

 Article 13: Freedom of expression.